NLnetLabs/routinator/source/rtr-service.rst

 SSH transport for RPKI-RTR can be configured with the help of `netcat
 <http://netcat.sourceforge.net/>`_ and `OpenSSH <https://www.openssh.com/>`_.

-1. Begin by installing the :command:`openssh-server` and :command:`netcat` packages.
+1. Begin by installing the :program:`openssh-server` and :program:`netcat` packages.

 Make sure Routinator is running as an RTR server on localhost: